-Wuhan coronavirus outbreak: Two persons under observation in Mumbai, isolation ward set up
+Wuhan coronavirus: Two persons under observation in Mumbai, isolation ward set up at AIIMS Delhi

-A health officer from the city municipality said the two, who recently returned from China, had mild cough and were exhibiting cold-related symptoms.
+A health officer from the Mumbai civic body said the two persons had recently returned from China and were exhibiting cold-related symptoms.

 Two people who recently returned to Mumbai from China have been kept under medical observation for possible novel coronavirus infection that has killed at least 25 people in China, a civic body health official told PTI on Friday.
 The Brihanmumbai Municipal Corporation has created an isolation ward at the Kasturba hospital in Chinchpokli in South Mumbai.